How Encrypted Backups Protect Against Breaches

 How encrypted backups protect against breaches

-Encryption secures backup data so that, even if an attacker gains storage access, files remain unreadable without keys.
-Proper encryption addresses two threats:
+Encryption secures backup data so that, even if an attacker gains storage access, files remain unreadable without the keys.
+Proper encryption addresses two main threats:

-- Data theft: At-rest encryption prevents unauthorized disclosure if storage is exfiltrated or accessed.
+- Data theft: at-rest encryption (AES-256) prevents unauthorized disclosure if storage or snapshots are exfiltrated.

-- Tampering and ransomware: Combined with integrity checks and immutability, encryption prevents attackers from presenting readable, tampered backups.
+- Tampering & ransomware: when combined with integrity checks, immutability and key separation, encryption prevents attackers from making a usable copy.

 Immutable backups vs regular backups explained